tshepang/blog-movies/content/movies/Final Fantasy VII Advent Children (2005).rst

 frantic, such that it's hard to notice what the fuck is going on.
 With that in mind, the second statement is no longer true.

-I found the movie unbearable, and I find it strange that I was able to bear it first time around.
+I found the movie unbearable, and I find it strange that I managed first time around.
 I found all the talk of life force or somesuch silly, I found the characters uninteresting, I found the obsession with children's innocence overdone, I found the obsession with beautiful boys and girls needless, I found the character design (worst